boucadair/draft-xxx-ac-rate-policy-discovery/draft-xxx-ac-rate-policy-discovery.md

 :  Configured bandwidth, pps, or similar throughput constraints applied to a flow, application, host, or subscriber.

-# IPv6 RA Encrypted DNS Option
+# IPv6 RA NRLP Option

 ## Option Format

-The format of the IPv6 RA NRLP option is illustrated in {{option-format}}.
+The format of the IPv6 RA NRLP option is illustrated in {{opt-format}}.

 ~~~~
  0                   1                   2                   3